lindes/pubbin/README.md

 * `toggle-pi-ap-mode` - toggles Access Point mode on a Raspberry Pi (with the help of some initial setup)

+* `vagrant-rebox` - repackages a vagrant instance as a new box for vagrant, which can then be used as a baseline that's likely closer to your expected starting point, thus requiring less work (and less time spent) in the provisioning phase.

 ## License

 All programs within this git repository are free software: you can